Father hospitalized with COVID: ‘I really regret not getting my vaccine’ - NewsBreak

 Cabrera is not vaccinated and his condition has only gotten worse, with pneumonia in both lungs.

 “He keeps saying, ‘please keep [taking] care of my son,'” his brother, Jino Cabrera told Nexstar’s KTLA.
 “He knows he might not make it.
-He might die in there.”Russia sets another daily virus record amid omicron surge
+He might die in there.”Are omicron symptoms different for vaccinated and unvaccinated people?

 Christian Cabrera’s lungs are now weak, making it difficult for him to speak.
 But he was able to send his brother a text message from his hospital bed in Sherman Oaks late Thursday.